Kkritos/Rapster/README.md

 - [K. Kritos, D. Wadekar, E. Berti (2026)](https://arxiv.org/abs/2605.21593)

-- [K. Kritos, R. Perna, F. Iacovelli, E. Berti (2026, to appear)]
+- [K. Kritos, F. Iacovelli, R. Perna, E. Berti (2026, to appear)]

 <a name="reportingbugs"></a>
 ### 9. Reporting bugs

-If you find a bug in the code, don't hesitate to email us at kostkritos@gmail.com with a description of the bug.
+If you find a bug in the code, email us at konstantinos.kritos@stonybrook.edu with a description of the bug.

 Feel free to contribute.
 Suggestions and pull requests are welcome :)